Augustus F. Gearhard: Military career

 In 1924, Gearhard rejoined the military.
 He was commissioned an Army Reserve captain in the Chaplain Corps on November 26, 1924.
 He served in the Army Reserve for the next 17 years, rising to the rank of lieutenant colonel.

 Called to active duty in January 1942 during World War II he served with the V Fighter Command, the Fifth Air Force, and finally the Far East Air Force.
 His service with these formations was all in the Pacific Theater of the war.

 In May 1945, Gearhard was one of two chaplains that conducted what was described as “One of the most unusual funeral services of the war."
 Gearhard and a fellow Army chaplain conducted a funeral service from 11,000 ft in the air.
 Their plane circled the crash site of the C-47 Skytrain Gremlin Special.
 They held services by radio relayed to the survivors as they circled the crash site.

 Following the war he was named chaplain of the Air Defense Command.
 Gearhard transferred to the Air Force upon its establishment in 1947.
-In 1949 he was named chaplain of the United States Air Forces in Europe before becoming Deputy Chief of Chaplains of the Air Force in 1950.
-He retired from the Air Force in 1953.
+In 1949 he was named chaplain of the United States Air Forces in Europe before becoming Deputy Chief of Chaplains of the United States Air Force in September 1950.
+He retired from the Air Force in 1953 and received a second award of the Legion of Merit upon his retirement.